Wishaw: Sports and recreation

-Sports facilities
+Facilities

 There is no professional football team in Wishaw.
 Many of the town's residents are followers of Rangers, Celtic and near-neighbours Motherwell.
 There is however a junior football team, Wishaw, which plays its home games at Beltane Park, near to the town's sports centre.
 There is also a large juvenile football club, Wishaw Wycombe Wanderers, who have many registered young players, playing football in age groups from Under 6s to Under 21s.

 Wishaw has a King George's Field in memorial to King George V, next to the town's hospital.
 This small park has two full-sized football pitches as well as a swing park and play area.

-To the northwest of the town, there is a large golf course.
+To the northwest of the town, there is a large golf course, the Wishaw Golf Club, founded in 1894 and the course designed in 1935 by James Braid.

 The town's municipal sports centre also includes two small swimming pools, badminton and martial arts facilities and gymnastic equipment.
 A full-length running track is also on site along with a full-sized football pitch.
 Long jump pits and throwing cages are also issued within the track.
 There are also 5-a-side astroturf pitches for football, where many local games are held.

 Elsewhere, all-weather pitches and a children's play area behind Morrison's have been closed for a new shared campus primary school by St. Ignatius Primary and Wishaw Academy Primary.
 The local council has made no announcement on whether these facilities will be replaced.

 The town previously had a large swimming pool complete with a large spectator grandstand, an underwater viewpoint and diving facilities (with boards at 1.5m, 3m and 5m).
 This was closed during the late 1990s to make way for a much smaller facility on the site of the town's sports centre.
 The reason given for this decision was the cost of maintaining such a facility for a town as small as Wishaw.
 Over the years it had played host to many regional swimming events and also benefited from being within walking distance of the two main secondary schools in the area as well as a host of primary schools.

 University Hospital Wishaw also has a heat pool for specialist physio treatment.